haileytapia/portfolio/ManageSubscriptionsDomoListings.md

 ## Cancel a subscription

 {:  .important }
->There is no way to restore an app whose subscription has been canceled.
-Do not proceed unless you want to permanently remove an app from your company's instance.
+>There is no way to restore a listing whose subscription has been canceled.
+Do not proceed unless you want to permanently remove a listing from your company's instance.

 1. Select **Appstore** from the navigation header.